Calling All Students in Thailand to Become the Climate Box Champion

 MORE INFORMATION

-For participation or questions related to application submission, please contact: undpclimateboxthailand@gmail.com
+For questions related to application submission, please contact: undpclimateboxthailand@gmail.com

 Examples of youth projects from other countries can be found at the following link: https://climate-box.com/youth-projects/